nus-cs2103/website-base/admin/project-mid-v10.md

   Based on your user story categorization in the step above, given module requirements/constraints for the project, and the current state of the product, select which user stories you are likely to include in v2.0.

-  Update the following sections of the Developer Guide:
+  Document the following items using a convenient format (e.g., a GoogleDoc). %%Do not spend time on formatting the content nicely; reason: these can be ported to the actual Developer Guide in your project repo later.%%:

   * **Target user profile**, **value proposition**, and <trigger trigger="click" for="modal:v10-userstories">**user stories**</trigger>: Update the target user profile and value proposition to match the project direction you have selected.
 Give a list of the user stories (and update/delete existing ones, if applicable), including priorities.
 This can include user stories considered but will not be included in the final product.
   * <trigger trigger="click" for="modal:v10-usecases">**Use cases**</trigger>: Give use cases (textual form) for a few representative user stories that need multiple steps to complete. %%e.g. Adding a tag to a person (assume the user needs to find the person first)%%